openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~

 When sending incremental streams which contain large blocks (>128K) the
 ``--large-block`` flag must be specified.
-Inconsist use of the flag
+Inconsistent use of the flag
 between incremental sends can result in files being incorrectly zeroed
 when they are received.
 Raw encrypted send/recvs automatically imply the
 ``--large-block`` flag and are therefore unaffected.